Housseeeem/EmbedAI/README.md

-# EmbedAI
+## Overview

-##Overview An academic project that facilitates development and testing.
+**EmbedAI** is an academic project that facilitates the development and testing of STM32 code.

 Our solution is a smart platform designed to assist developers in writing, analyzing, and improving STM32 code.
+It consists of two main components:

+- A **web application** that supports intelligent code analysis and learning tools.
-It includes two main components: a web application and a Visual Studio Code (VS Code) extension, each tailored to enhance different stages of the development workflow.
+- A **Visual Studio Code (VS Code) extension** tailored to enhance different stages of the STM32 development workflow.
+.